kryptokrona/kryptokrona-docs/FAQ.md

 * **Q: Can I skip the syncing?**

     A: Yes, you can currently use a public node with simplewallet.
 The keys stay on your PC, so it's secure.
 Run `simplewallet.exe --daemon-host daemon.turtle.link --daemon-port 11898` in a cmd.
-Thanks to @tom daemon.turtle.link p11898 for running this node.
+Thanks to @tom for running this node.

 * **Q: What does it mean if my balance is locked?**